You know that feeling when sometimes you’re all fired up and focused to work. While sometimes, you’re too tired to even do simple math.

-3. Mentally Soothing & Soul Sucking
+3. Mentally Soothing & Soul-Sucking

-It involves not being your authentic self, doing things to please others, over-consumption of negative news, useless drama or social media, etc. These activities may not seem to affect you in that moment, but they result in wasted time and energy.
+It involves not being your authentic self, doing things to please others, over-consumption of negative news, useless drama or social media, etc. These activities may not seem to affect you at that moment, but they result in wasted time and energy.
 They may occupy your mind for a long time and make you unfocused when it’s time to perform.

-4. Mentally Stimulating & Soul Sucking
+4. Mentally Stimulating & Soul-Sucking